 HC #3: Decrease in Wait List Time Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average applicant time on wait list in months (decrease).
-Average applicant time on wait list prior to im- plementation of the ac- tivity = 18 months Expected average applicant time on wait list after implementation of the activity = 6 months In 2018: Average waitlist wait time = 1.95 months Yes.
+Average applicant time on wait list prior to im- plementation of the ac- tivity = 18 months Expected average applicant time on wait list after implementation of the activity = 6 months In 2019: Average waitlist wait time = 3 months Yes

 HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of house-holds able to move to a better unit and/or neighbor-hood of opportunity as a result of the activity (increase).
-Households able to move to a better unit and/or neighborhood of opportunity prior to implementation of the activity = 0 .
-Expected households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity = 3.
-Households able to move to a better unit and/or neighborhood of opportunity after implementation of the activity = 3.
-Yes.
+Number of house- holds able to move Households able to move to a better unit Expected households able to move to a better Households able to move to a better unit Yes